Beethaeven Scottland: Final fight

-The overmatched Scottland lasted into the tenth round of the fight, but had been hit with many flush shots from Jones throughout the fight and commentator Max Kellerman, who was calling the fight for ESPN2 that evening, said numerous times on the broadcast that the fight should have been halted prior to the tenth round.
-Finally, Jones hurt Scottland in the tenth and Scottland dropped to the canvas and was counted out having not risen to his feet.
-Scottland had to be helped from the ring and fell into a coma, dying from his injuries on July 1, 2001.
-Referee Arthur Mercante Jr. was criticized in the media for years afterward for allowing Scottland to continue fighting.
+The overmatched Scottland lasted into the tenth round of the fight, but had been hit with many flush shots from Jones throughout the fight.
+By the end of the fourth round, Jones landed 64 more punches than Scottland.
+Commentator Max Kellerman, who was calling the fight for ESPN2 that evening, said numerous times on the broadcast that the fight should have been halted, as early as the fourth round.
+When trapped in a corner in the fifth round, Scottland took twenty-five consecutive punches to the head, without the referee intervening.
+In the tenth round, Jones knocked Scottland to the canvas and was counted out having not risen to his feet.
+Scottland had to be helped from the ring, and shortly afterwards fell into a coma.